Acousia strives to keep people connected by combatting hearing loss

 Our Board of Directors is made up of some of the most accomplished corporate development leaders in the biotech sector.

-Now Head of Global Corporate Development at Ferring, Christine has 20+ years of experience in corporate and business development, R&D, operations, and financial management in the pharmaceutical, medical device, and biotech sectors.
+Now SVP of Portfolio & Growth Strategy at Absci, Christine has 20+ years of experience in corporate and business development, R&D, operations, and financial management in the pharmaceutical, medical device, and biotech sectors.
 Her previous experience at Bayer and Shire laid the groundwork for her deep knowledge of R&D strategizing in the industry.

 As Managing Director of Acousia’s lead investor, Boehringer Ingelheim (BI) Venture Fund, Frank brings extensive experience in drug discovery and development as well as licensing and business development.